Table of contents

 And, of course, stay consistent with your brand’s image.

 Your customers’ reviews are also a great source of feedback!
-Listen carefully what people are saying about your brand, maybe they will spot some weakest links of your products or services which you missed.
+Listen carefully to what people are saying about your brand, maybe they will spot some weakest links of your products or services which you missed.